 Films created through the program have gone on to screen at festivals throughout Canada and the US.
 And graduates continue to find success.
 In August 2020, Melanie Hadley Nepinak and Adeline Bird were featured in an episode of CTV’s The Social aimed at amplifying Indigenous women’s voices with Melanie moderating a panel and Adeline producing the show.
 Earlier this year Damian Frazee was announced as a recipient of the Indigenous Investigative Journalism Fellowship by The Canadian Association of Journalists (CAJ) and APTN.

-CBC New Indigenous Voices is funded by Title, Presenting and Tuition Sponsor CBC; Program Partners Manitoba Sport, Culture & Heritage, the Centre for Aboriginal Human Resource Development (CAHRD), Telefilm Canada; Indigenous Training Programs Partner Directors Guild of Canada; Supporting Sponsors Corus Entertainment, Super Channel; Provincial Sponsor Manitoba Film & Music; Industry Supporters IATSE Local 856, imagineNATIVE Film + Media Arts Festival; Service Sponsors iSplice Films, Final Draft.
+CBC New Indigenous Voices is funded by Title, Presenting and Tuition Sponsor CBC; Program Partners Manitoba Sport, Culture & Heritage, the Centre for Aboriginal Human Resource Development (CAHRD), Telefilm Canada; Indigenous Training Programs Partner Directors Guild of Canada; Supporting Sponsors Corus Entertainment, Super Channel; Provincial Sponsor Manitoba Film & Music; Industry Supporters IATSE Local 856, imagineNATIVE Film + Media Arts Festival, Film Training Manitoba; Service Sponsors iSplice Films, Final Draft.
 NSI Core Funders are Manitoba Sport, Culture & Heritage and the City of Winnipeg through the Winnipeg Arts Council.

 All media enquiries

 Liz Hover – Director of Communications